FlowDirector: Training-Free Flow Steering for Precise Text-to-Video Editing: Related Works

 \section{Related Works}

 \textbf{Text-to-Image Editing} Diffusion model-based~\cite{ddpm, song2020score0based, flowmatching} image editing is primarily classified into two paradigms.
 Inversion-based methods~\cite{p2p, ddim-inversion, imagic, InstructPix2Pix, sdedit, TurboEdit, DiffusionCLIP} use an invert-then-denoise strategy: source images are mapped to latent noise via deterministic sampling (\eg, DDIM Inversion~\cite{ddim, ddim-inversion}), with editing by manipulating internal representations during denoising.
 Their limitation is that inversion approximation errors degrade reconstruction quality and editing fidelity.
 To overcome this, inversion-free methods emerged.
 InfEdit~\cite{infedit} uses Denoising Diffusion Consistent Models for virtual inversion.
-FlowEdit~\cite{flowedit} uses Flow Matching Models for a direct Ordinary Differential Equation (ODE) path between source/target distributions, bypassing inversion.
-To better preserve original image structure, FlowEdit~\cite{flowedit} averages velocity field differences over multiple noise samples, but this incurs high computational overhead in video, rendering it nearly infeasible for video editing.
+FlowEdit~\cite{flowedit} uses Flow Matching Models to construct a direct ordinary differential equation (ODE) trajectory between the source and target distributions, bypassing inversion.
+FlowAlign~\cite{flowalign} improves editing quality by optimizing the sampling path.

 \textbf{Text-to-Video Editing} is primarily categorized by the underlying generative model.
-Early approaches adapted T2I models~\cite{rombach2021high0resolution, imagen, sd3.5, podell2023sdxl0}, facing temporal consistency challenges due to lack of temporal understanding.
+Early approaches adapted T2I models~\cite{rombach2021high0resolution, imagen, sd3.5, podell2023sdxl0}, facing temporal consistency challenges due to a lack of temporal understanding.
 Some are zero-shot (FateZero~\cite{fatezero}, TokenFlow~\cite{tokenflow}, Flatten~\cite{flatten}, RAVE~\cite{rave}), others require fine-tuning (Tune-A-Video~\cite{turn-a-video}, Video-P2P~\cite{video-p2p}).
 These T2I-based methods often struggle with temporal consistency.
 Recent work leverages native T2V models~\cite{make-a-video, cogvideo, vdm, svd, animatediff, hunyuanvideo, wan, ModelScope, MagicVideo-v2, VideoCrafter1} and their learned spatiotemporal priors for improved temporal consistency (\eg, VideoSwap~\cite{videoswap}, VideoDirector~\cite{videodirector}).
-However, all aforementioned video editing methods are inversion-based.
-Their inherent limitations hinder substantial visual transformations and often result in deficiencies in editing accuracy and structural consistency.
+However, all the aforementioned video editing methods are inversion-based.
+Similar to image editing, their inherent limitations restrict substantial visual transformations, resulting in insufficient editing precision.
+Furthermore, the accumulation of temporal errors in the two stages of inversion and denoising often causes motion distortion or drift.